-- Brattle modeled BPAT consistent with their participation in WEIM, with limited transmission made available to the market - We asked all study participants if you want to identify some transmission to set aside for WRAP, third party ownership, or other reasons. - No study participants identified any WRAP transmission to be withheld from the market optimization
+- In the WEIM, BPA is modeled consistent with their level of participation, with limited transmission made available to the market.
+In Markets+ and EDAM, BPA is modeled as making their full transmission system available to the day-ahead market. - We asked all study participants if you want to identify some transmission to set aside for WRAP, third party ownership, or other reasons. - No study participants identified any WRAP transmission to be withheld from the market optimization